odioski/RADICO/ASCII ART.INFOwPREAMBLE.md

 OD

 Additionally, the older craft of cross-hatching with pen or ink can reproduce similiar effects like the layers I mentioned above.
 ASCII art uses alphabetic characters, symbols, and numerals found on your keyboard to create the same.
 Adjusting the size of the font before a character is used adds even more fine/precise detail.
-With enough skill or technique a sense of depth or shadow can be applied to the drawing depending on the artist's intentions, very much like cross-hatching.
+With enough skill or technique a sense of depth or shadow can be applied to the drawing depending on the artist's intentions, very much like cross-hatching is accomplished.

 Have fun!